 Rooming issues can be a massive source of stress.
 Studies show that roommate troubles can lead to a whole host of issues.
 For example, the University of North Carolina at Charlotte found that college students who experience problems with their roommates tend to have lower grades.
 The study listed roommate issues as the second-highest stressor for college students, superseded by lack of sleep.
-But a good roommate can help to increase the grades and motivation.
+However, a good roommate can help increase grades and motivation.

 10 Roommate Romance Books (Roommates To Lovers Love Story)

-Roommate romance is very popular among college students and young adults.
-We often see first hate, but later it turns into love.
-You will find angsty, slow burn, enemies-to-lovers, friend to lover, and steamy trope here.
+You will find angsty, slow burn, enemies-to-lovers, friend-to-lover, and steamy tropes here.
 If you like these tropes, then you are most welcome here.
-Now I will review the 10 best roommate romance books that you read anytime.
+I will discuss the ten best roommate romance books you can read anytime.
+They provide an opportunity to delve into unconventional and intriguing love stories that unfold in close quarters.
 Let’s go!

 1. RoomHate